 The creator of the shrimp burger when into the shark tank asking for $200k for 25%, but not sharks took a bite of that deal.
 However, the owner did see a huge increase in sales after being on the shark tank.

 Entrepreneurs: Sarah Nuse and Megan Reilly

 Tippi Toes is a children’s dance company, run by sisters Sarah.
 They go directly into preschools and daycare centers to teach children dance is what makes their model different.

 The sisters run their business as a franchise and have 7 franchises around the country. their franchisees, require a 10-year contract and charge a minimum of $1000 each month in royalty fees.

 Entrepreneurs: James Martin

 Copa Di Vino is the leading producer of premium wine by the glass in the United States.
-Founder and owner, James Martin discovered the concept on a bullet train adventure through the south of France.
+When James Martin, founder, and owner, was on a bullet train adventure through the south of France discovered the concept.